There’s a popular myth among the coffee-drinking community that an espresso shot ‘dies’ 10 seconds after it is poured.

 Others are simply drinking their morning brew because it keeps them going.

-The level of experience with espresso someone has goes a long way in predicting when they’ll consider a shot to have lost its flavor and texture.
+The level of experience someone has with espresso goes a long way in predicting when they’ll consider a shot to have lost its flavor and texture.

 The crema